runemalm/OpenDDD.NET/docs/building-blocks.rst

 By default, OpenDDD.NET **automatically registers all Actions** for dependency injection,
 so they can be injected where needed.

-To disable or modify this behavior, refer to the :ref:`configuration settings <config-general-auto-registration>`.
+To disable or modify this behavior, refer to the :ref:`configuration settings <config-auto-registration>`.

 .. _bb-commands: